eterX/cpp-programming/1.1-Structure of a program/README.md

 ## Quiz Answers

 1. A statement is a "complete sentence" that tells the compiler to perform a particular task.
-An expression is a mathermatical entity that evaluates to a value.
+An expression is a mathematical entity that evaluates to a value.
 Expressions are often used inside of statements.

 2. A function is a collection of statements that executes sequentially, typically designed to perform a specific job.
 A library is a collection of functions packaged for use in multiple programs.